 This measure will be calculated as the sum of all restricted units awarded multifamily HOME, MF Tax Credit Assistance Program Repayment Fund ("TCAP RF"), or other multifamily direct loan funds for rental development, inclusive of units layered with tax credits.
 Direct loan funds may include multifamily National Housing Trust Funds or other Federal or State funds programmed for multifamily development activity.
-(The preponderance of TCAP RF will likely be programmed for multifamily activity; the preponderance of National Housing Trust Fund is restricted to multifamily activities.)
 Direct loans do not include loans funded through MF mortgage revenue bond proceeds, including Private Activity Bond proceeds.
 Performance is tracked at the time of cost-certification for developments layered with tax credits.
 Non-layered developments are tracked at the final draw.
 In addition to being layered with tax credits, some MF direct loan funds may be layered with other TDHCA funding such as bonds.

-To increase and preserve the availability of safe, decent, and affordable housing for very low, low, and moderate income persons and families.
+Goal: To increase and preserve the availability of safe, decent, and affordable housing for very low, low, and moderate income persons and families.

-Make loans, grants, and incentives available to fund all eligible housing activities and preserve/create single- and multifamily units for very low, low and moderate income households.
+Objective: Make loans, grants, and incentives available to fund all eligible housing activities and preserve/create single- and multifamily units for very low, low and moderate income households.

-Provide Loans through the Housing Trust Fund for Affordable Housing through the Texas Bootstrap Program .
+Strategy: Provide Loans through the Housing Trust Fund for Affordable Housing through the Texas Bootstrap Program.

-Average Amount Per Household for Texas Bootstrap - HTF
+Efficiency Measure: Average Amount Per Household for Texas Bootstrap - HTF